-The first signs were small, but unsettling.
+The first signs of dementia were small, but unsettling.

 Concerned, we brought him to the doctor.
 The routine questions followed: What year is it?
 Who is the President?
 Can you repeat these words?